szankdav/containerManager/README.md

 # How to run:

 ## On local
+ - WSL and Docker Desktop is required for local usage!
+ - Start Docker Desktop
  - Start WSL terminal within project folder
  - Run go run main.go
  - Visit localhost:8080